hakanmertb/flutter_js/README.md

+# Flutter JS Stable

+This is a stable fork of [flutter_js](https://github.com/abner/flutter_js) with Android QuickJS runtime fixes.

 # Flutter JS plugin

 A Javascript engine to use with flutter.
 Now it is using QuickJS on Android   through Dart ffi and JavascriptCore on IOS also through dart-ffi.
 The Javascript runtimes runs synchronously through the dart ffi.
 So now you can run javascript code as a native citzen inside yours Flutter ~~Mobile~~ Apps (Android, IOS, Windows, Linux and MacOS are all supported).